PostAsJsonAsync - Now with headers

 Please, do not do this.

-is empty before you add anything.
+Will it work?
+Yes, assuming that HttpClient is not being used in other threads and DefaultRequestHeaders is empty before you add anything.
 These are fairly big assumptions and hinder refactoring.
-If you want to use DefaultRequestHeaders
+If you want to use DefaultRequestHeaders only do it when you first create the client and then leave it alone after that.

 Which should I use?